Varshneyhars/advanced-key-generator/README.md

 [![GitHub package.json version (branch)][version-image]][npm-url]
 [![CodeFactor][codefactor-image]][codefactor-url]

 `advanced-key-generator` is a library for generating random API (Application Programming Interface) keys or access tokens.
-By using this library, a Node.js backend service can generate API keys or access tokens, then issue them to users and/or other services that require access to the capabilities and resources provided by the API service.
+By using this library, a Node.js backend service can generate API keys or access tokens, and then issue them to users and/or other services that require access to the capabilities and resources provided by the API service.

 ## Table of contents